tillschwoerer/R-data-science-book/docs/dplyr.md

 ```

 ### Querying the database
-First, we register the database table via the `tbl` function.
+First, we register the database table via the `tbl` function, which creates a table from a data source.

 ```r
 spotify_db <- tbl(con, "spotify-charts-germany")